Gizmodiat/AMANDE/README.md

 _**Summary of analysis**_

-The 'summary.txt' file in the main folder includes key results for the Mendelian randomizations and colocalizations:
+The 'summary.txt' file in the main folder presents several important data from the Mendelian randomizations and colocalizations analysis:

 Column #1 and #2:
-`Gene/Protein`: ID of exposures._**Minimum 3 for Mendelian randomizations, and 4 for MRPRESSO.**_
+`Gene/Protein`: ID of exposures._**Minimum 3 to perform Mendelian randomizations, and 4 for MRPRESSO.**_
  `IV`: number of instrumental variables used for the Mendelian randomization.

 Columns #3 to #8: Mendelian Randomizations (from the MendelianRandomization R package) :